-The coronavirus pandemic continues to see more and more frontline workers at risk due to the ongoing lack of personal protective equipment (PPE).
-There is no more important time for everyone to know, understand and exercise their rights to PPE.
+The coronavirus pandemic put vast numbers of frontline workers at risk due to lack of personal protective equipment (PPE).
+While the immediate threat in relation to COVID-19 may have passed, it is still important for everyone to know, understand and exercise their rights to PPE.

 If you have been affected by the coronavirus crisis and lack of PPE, we are here to help.
 Talk to Thompsons today for information about your rights to a safe place to work.

 The Health and Safety at Work Act

 Section 2 of the Health and Safety at Work Act 1974 outlines "that it shall be the duty of every employer to ensure, so far as reasonably practicable, the health, safety and welfare at work of all his employees."

 This clearly provides employees with the right to be safe in their workplace.
 It is the employer who has the obligation to provide that safe environment.
 Employees should always be empowered to hold their employer to account if they are failing to comply with their obligation to provide a safe workplace.

 Does my right to a safe workplace mean I'm entitled to PPE?

 Firstly, in most circumstances, PPE should be seen as the last line of defence when all other controls and measures for keeping staff safe have been put in place.
 However, as an employee you have a right to PPE in circumstances where you may be exposed to a health and safety risk.
 Coronavirus is a health and safety risk.

 Making the workplace safe includes providing instructions, procedures, training and supervision to encourage people to work safely and responsibly and to use and maintain their PPE correctly.